ngmeijer/Minor-Skilled-Notes/Obsidian Mind/Minor Skilled/Minor Skilled concepts.md

 Possible concepts & features, not all features should necessarily be implemented.
 Features are not in any particular order of importance.
-That order and time estimation can be found in [[Hour planning]].
+That order and time estimation can be found in [[Hour planning for Gun Range concept]].

 ## Gun range.
 #### Inventory System